Indigenous engagement

 Piloting a community-level approach to advancing Environmental Justice

 In 2025, Aamjiwnaang First Nation and ECCC signed an agreement to create a Joint Committee.
-The Committee will support co-developing actions to advance environmental justice, focusing on air, water, and infrastructure.
-Lessons from this pilot project will be profiled in the National Strategy.
-These lessons will help guide future partnerships with other Indigenous communities on environmental issues.
+The Committee has built relationships, shared information and perspectives, and drawn on practical experience with targeted collaboration to support co-developing actions to advance environmental justice.
+Lessons learned from this pilot project help inform the practical approaches described in the national Strategy.
+These lessons will help guide future relationships and collaborations with other Indigenous communities on environmental issues.

 Engagement document: Indigenous environmental justice